b-truong/w209-fall22-final-project/README.md

 ### `yarn start`

-- Run the project in development mode
+- Run the web app in development mode
-- Access the project at http://localhost:3000/
-- The project will automatically reload whenever changes are made to the files
+- The web app will automatically reload whenever changes are made

 ### `yarn start:api`